 With Scottie Public Affairs writing messaging content and talking points, pitching press, managing website content and social media platforms, project managing video production, purchasing digital advertising, and drafting a daily "tipsheet" for thousands of stakeholders," we were engaged in every element of external-facing communications and coordinating efforts across the diverse steering committee.
 Importantly, by doing our job well, we allowed other staff to focus on what they did best too.

-In different capacities, Abigail had worked with the Infrastructure Week for the last three years, but in 2017, the advocacy week gained significant momentum.
-The week's affiliates doubled over 2016 to 300 organizations.
-The number of events held in Washington, D.C. and across the country also doubled to more than 100.
-Impressively, social media impressions had already doubled from 2015 to 2016, but in 2017 we more than doubled again with 177 million impressions on Twitter and Facebook.
+In different capacities, Abigail had worked with the Infrastructure Week for the last five years, but in 2018, the advocacy week gained significant momentum.
+The week's affiliates grew to more than 420 organizations.
+The number of events held in Washington, D.C. and across the country also grew significantly to more than 150.
+Impressively, social media impressions skyrocketed from 177 million in 2017 to 275 million impressions on Twitter and Facebook in 2018.

-From May 15-19, 2017, there were well over 100 media stories, op-eds, editorials and blogs about Infrastructure Week.
-Our efforts received coverage in outlets such as the Washington Post, CNBC, Associated Press, Politico, Bloomberg BNA, C-SPAN, NBC News, The Hill, and in local markets from San Diego to Chicago to Philadelphia and dozens of cities in between.
+There were hundreds of media stories, op-eds, editorials and blogs about Infrastructure Week.
+Our efforts received coverage in outlets such as the Wall Street Journal, NPR, Washington Post, CNBC, Associated Press, Politico, Bloomberg BNA, C-SPAN, NBC News, The Hill, and in local markets from Atlanta to Pittsburgh to Los Angeles and dozens of cities in between.